 Get PUMPeD Book club presents How to Raise an Adult by Julie Lythcott-Haims.

 Our final book club of the year was a good one!
 If you missed it or would just like the presentation notes from Margot Parker click here!

 If you missed a previous bookclub or would like the presentation:

 The Yes Brain Book Club was a huge success!
 Margot Parker led an informative and interactive discussion focusing on resiliency and positive parenting strategies.
 Click here for her full presentation if you missed the event or just want to review the notes!

 Middle School Makeover Book Club was a huge success.
 If you were unable to attend, click here to view the power point presentation.

 A big thank you to both Meagan Ramsey and Margot Parker for their presentation on Internet Porn and how it affects our middle school teens.
 For those who couldn't attend or if you missed it, click here for the full presentation.

 Meagan has also provided a resource guide for those interested in researching this topic further.
 Click here to see the guide.

-Also new this year, these informal walking groups will give parents an opportunity to connect with other parents on a range of topics.
+Parent Connection Groups: Also new this year, these informal walking groups will give parents an opportunity to connect with other parents on a range of topics.
 Groups are led by parent volunteers.
 The first walking group will be held on Wednesday, Sept.
 26, from 9-10AM at Aviation Park, 1935 Manhattan Beach Blvd., Manhattan Beach.
 No registration necessary.
-Click here
+Click here for more info.

 Don't miss the chance to learn and connect with others who are parenting in the pre-teen/teen time of life.